There are now 2 possible online modes for units:

 - Level 3 core unit in the Humanities in Health and Medicine major sequence

-- Students are able to (1) explain the meaning of the term narrative medicine and describe how it can be used in research, education and practice.; (2) demonstrate how narrative medicine tools of close reading, attentive listening and narrative writing from clinical practice can encourage empathy and promote deeper understanding between clinician and patient.; (3) reflect on how narrative approaches can enrich understandings of illness, surface unexplored meanings in everyday clinical practice and foster personal and professional growth and development.; (4) demonstrate techniques used in narrative interviewing and explain how they can be used to see the fuller picture of patient's outer (culture, society) and their inner (motives, interests, emotions) lives.; and (5) discuss narrative learning, pedagogy and how it can be used as a research methodology in health..
+Students are able to (1) demonstrate how narrative medicine tools of close reading, attentive listening and narrative writing from clinical practice can encourage empathy and promote deeper understanding between clinician and patient.; (2) reflect on how narrative approaches can enrich understandings of illness, surface unexplored meanings in everyday clinical practice and foster personal and professional growth and development.; (3) demonstrate techniques used in narrative interviewing and explain how they can be used to see the fuller picture of patient's outer (culture, society) and their inner (motives, interests, emotions) lives.; (4) discuss narrative learning, pedagogy and how it can be used as a research methodology in health.; and (5) design a creative narrative medicine piece aligned with a health topic for education or practice.

-- Indicative assessments in this unit are as follows: (1) narrative interview; (2) written assessment; and (3) creative written assessment.
+Indicative assessments in this unit are as follows: (1) narrative assessment; (2) written assessment; and (3) creative written assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)